Natooz/MidiTok/README.md

 ## Limitations

 Tokenizations using Bar tokens (REMI, Compound Word and MuMIDI) **only considers a 4/x time signature** for now.
 This means that each bar is considered covering 4 beats.
+REMI+ and Octuple support it.

 ## Contributions

 Contributions are gratefully welcomed, feel free to open an issue or send a PR if you want to add a tokenization or speed up the code.
-Just make sure your modifications pass the [tests](tests), and format your code with [black](https://github.com/psf/black).
+You can read the [contribution guide](CONTRIBUTING.md) for details.

 ### Todo

-* Time Signature
+* Extend Time Signature to all tokenizations
 * Control Change messages
 * Option to represent pitch values as pitch intervals, as [it seems to improve performances](https://ismir2022program.ismir.net/lbd_369.html).
 * Speeding up MIDI read / load (Rust / C++ binding)